pete-kufahl/java-tutorial/advanced/README.md

 * **sealed** use a `sealed` interface to make limited subtypes of a "record"
 	* think of `sealed` as an `enum` for types instead of values
 	* even though (because they cannot be subtypes) records are never sealed classes, they can work well with sealed interfaces
+* **patterns** uses pattern-matching to eliminate type-casting operations
+	* a pattern variable can be used where its pattern-matching expression is known by the compiler to be true